tangbc/vue-virtual-scroll-list/README.md

 > A vue (2.x) component that supports big data and infinite loading by using virtual scroll list.

-* Tiny and very easy to use.
+* Tiny and very very easy to use.

 * Big data list with high performance.